Course Policies

 • Peer discussion about course topics, tools, techniques

-Please do discuss all content from lectures, lab, readings, ask and answer questions about C and assembly, exchange tips for effective use of tools, and share useful resources.
+Please do discuss any content from lectures, lab, readings, ask and answer each other's questions, exchange tips for effective use of tools, and share useful resources.
 Talking things through with your peers can boost everyone's learning!

 • Use of our course materials

-Our materials (lectures, labs, website, etc) have lots of useful code examples.
+Our materials (lectures, labs, website, etc) have many handy code examples.
 Please use and build on these examples!

 • Discussion with staff

-If you need to help with an issue specific to your design/code/debugging, please bring to the course staff.
-They are deeply knowledgeable of the course material and know how to guide without overly leading you.
+If you need help specific to your code/debugging, please come to office hours or make a private post on the forum They are deeply knowledgeable of the course material and know how to guide without overly leading you.

 • Use of external resources/AI tools for background information

-You may search for and use external resources (web sites, blogs, forums, etc.) to further your understanding of course topics, languages, and tools.
+You may use external resources (web sites, blogs, forums, etc.) and conversations with AI tools to further your understanding of course topics, languages, and tools.

 Assistance that must be cited